issacchern/Sapphire/README.md

 # License and Copyright

-Licensed under the terms of the Eclipse Public License, version 1.0.
+Sapphire is a free plugin software, licensed under the terms of the Eclipse Public License, version 1.0.
 The license is available at http://www.eclipse.org/legal/epl-v10.html
+Sapphire uses sqlite-jdbc from xerial as referenced library, which follows Apache License 2.0.
+The license is available at http://www.apache.org/licenses/

 © 2015 University at Buffalo.
 All rights reserved.